 The Canterbury Voice has three strands:

 Delivering the Cathedral Organ Project – restoring and enhancing this vital instrument as well as the surrounding failing 12th Century fabric of the Quire.
+Visit the project page for details on supporting these urgent efforts.

 Creating an endowment fund for choral scholarships and bursaries to ensure that, regardless of means, young people with exceptional talent can become Canterbury Cathedral choristers.
 As well as reinstating the Organ Scholarship, we will also be seeking to create a new music commission fund and improving choir rehearsal facilities for all who perform here at the Cathedral.